-112. Google's efforts to foreclose competition in this way were a resounding success.
-113. In the same presentation, Google recognized that the had "impact[ed]" "Epic's ability to preload" its apps by thus intentionally and directly resulted i the substantial foreclosure of an important, alternative method of app distribution on Android: installation by OEMs.
-Indeed, Epic had reached an agreement with OnePle one of the brands owned by BBK, to allow users of OnePlus mobile devices to seamlessly install Fortnite and other Epic apps by touching an Epic Games app on the ı apps directly downloaded from developers.
-In conjunction with this agreement, Epic designed a version of Fortnite for certain OnePlus devices that delivers a state-of-the-art framerate (the frequency at which consecutive images appear on the device's screen), providing an even better user experience for Fortnite.
-Although the original agreement between Epic and OnePlus contemplated making this installation method available worldwide, Google demanded that OnePlus not implement its agreement with Epic with the limited exception of mobile devices sold in India.
-OnePlus informed Epic that Google was "particularly concerned that the Epic Games app would have ability to potentially install and update multiple games with a silent install bypassing the Google Play Store".
-Further, OnePlus advised that any waiver of Google's restriction "would be rejected due to the Epic Games app serving as a potential portfolio of games and game updates".
-As a result, OnePlus mobile device users in India can install Epic apps seamlessly without using the Google Play Store, while users outside India cannot.
-114. Another OEM Epic that it had a contract with Google "to block side downloading off Google Play Store this year", but that the OEM could "surely" make Epic apps available to consumers if the Google Play Store were used.
-Google prevented LG from pre- installing the Epic Games app on LG devices.
-115. Google's was not publicly known, and was not known to Epic, before Google recently began producing relevant documents in this litigation.
-Google has sought to conceal its most restrictive anticompetitive conduct by, among other things, including in the agreements themselves a provision Google then used the confidentiality it imposed on OEMs to argue, in its Motion to Dismiss, that Android OEMs are not prohibited from "pre-installing alternative app stores", and that Epic failed to sufficiently allege the 9 A "cilent install" is an installation muscoss fues of the dire accounity yyamings that Cocale twiscome the
+1 owned by BBK, to allow users of OnePlus mobile devices to seamlessly install 2 Fortnite and other Epic gamesapps by touching an Epic Games app on their 3 devices-without encountering any obstacles typically imposed by the Android OS on 4 apps directly downloaded from developers.
+In conjunction with this agreement, Epic 5 designed a version of Fortnite for certain OnePlus devices that delivers a 6 state-of-the-art framerate (the frequency at which consecutive images appear on the 7 device's screen), providing an even better gameplayuser experience for Fortnite- 8 players.
+Although the original agreement between Epic and OnePlus contemplated 9 making this installation method available worldwide, Google demanded that OnePlus 10 not implement its agreement with Epic with the limited exception of mobile devices 11 sold in India.
+OnePlus informed Epic that Google was "particularly concerned that the 12 Epic Games app would have ability to potentially install and update multiple games 13 with a silent install bypassing the Google Play Store".
+Further, OnePlus advised that 14 any waiver of Google's restriction "would be rejected due to the Epic Games app 15 serving as a potential portfolio of games and game updates".
+As a result, OnePlus 16 mobile device users in India can install Epic gamesapps seamlessly without using the 17 Google Play Store, while users outside India cannot.
+18 114.
+86. Another OEM 19 told Epic that it had a contract with Google "to block side downloading off Google Play 20 Store this year", but that the OEM could "surely" make Epic gamesapps available to 21 consumers if the Google Play Store were used.
+Google prevented LG from 22 pre-installing the Epic Games app on LG devices.
+23 was not publicly known, and 24 was not known to Epic, before Google recently began producing relevant 25 documents in this litigation.
+Google has sought to conceal its most restrictive 26 anticompetitive conduct by, among other things,